bottlecapper/VCCycleGAN/README.md

 ```

 ### Train Model
+Data preprocessing takes about 10 mins, depends on the data size. <br />
 To have a good conversion quality, the training needs to take at least 1000 epochs.
 With a TITAN X, it takes 2 days to finish all 400K iterations.
 The learning rate is constant in iteration 0-200K and linearly drop to zero in 200K-400K.

 ```bash